-This is a common cause of orange poops.
-Usually found in carrots, tomatoes, apricots, kale, spinach, sweet potatoes, beetroot, winter squash, some leafy vegetables, and some herbs.
 Beta-carotene is an orange pigment that can cause you to have orange poop, especially if ingested in excess.
+This is a common cause of orange poop.
+It is usually found in carrots, tomatoes, apricots, kale, spinach, sweet potatoes, beetroot, winter squash, some leafy vegetables, and some herbs.

 Beta-carotene is a part of a larger group of substances called carotenoids that give some food their colors.
-When digestion of beta-carotene is completed, your poop returns to its normal color.
+When the digestion of beta-carotene is completed, your poop will return to its normal color.

-Some food items like candy and soft drinks are preserved with artificially made preservatives which may be orange.
-Other food items contain orange dyes.
+Some food items like candy and soft drinks are preserved with artificially made preservatives.

 These preservatives and dyes cannot be totally broken down by the body and are passed on to the large intestine where stool is aggregated.
 This may cause your poop to become orange, especially if you eat large doses of these food items.

-A special type of tropical fish called escolar can cause your poop to change to orange.
-This is due to a presence of indigestible fat in the fish that it stores on its body to provide buoyancy when swimming.
+A special type of tropical fish called escolar can cause your poop to change color.
+This is due to the presence of indigestible fat in the fish that it stores on its body to provide buoyancy when swimming.

-When ingested, the fish causes you to pass frequent accidental oily discharges and orange colored poop.
+When ingested, the fish can cause you to pass frequent oily, orange-colored poop.
 You may also have nausea, vomiting, abdominal cramps and diarrhea.

 Some medicines contain beta-carotene in them, which can cause poop to be temporarily orange.

-Other medications cause stools to become orange, as a side effect of use, like rifampin, an antibiotic used for tuberculosis treatment and antacids containing Aluminium hydroxide.
-Some drugs cause poop to become orange when they interact with other drugs used in combination with them.
+Other medications cause stools to become orange, as a side effect of their use.
+Examples are rifampin, an antibiotic used for tuberculosis treatment and antacids containing aluminum hydroxide.
+Some drugs cause an orange poop color when they interact with other drugs.

-Having some tests done such as magnetic resonance imaging (MRI), computerized tomography (CT) and other related scans may cause a temporary change in poop color, hours after the test is done.
+Some tests such as magnetic resonance imaging (MRI), computerized tomography (CT) and other related scans may cause a temporary change in poop color hours after the test is done.
 The change in poop color occurs due to the preparatory medicines given before the tests, not due to the scans themselves.

 When Should I See A Doctor?

-If you do have orange poops as well as other symptoms of general ill-health like stomach ache, abdominal pain, dizziness, nausea or vomiting, or you have been passing these stools for a few days, please consult your doctor.
+Orange poop is mostly related to your diet and is generally not an emergency.
+If there are accompanying symptoms like abdominal pain, dizziness, nausea or vomiting, or you have been passing orange stools for a few days, please consult your doctor.

-To make a diagnosis, your doctor will examine you and then order a few blood tests, after interviewing you.
+To make a diagnosis, your doctor will examine you and may order a few blood tests, after interviewing you.

 A stool test or stool culture is often carried out to look for evidence of infection, allergies, disease-causing bacteria and viruses, blood and problems of the digestive system.